SlimeVR/SlimeVR-Docs-Site/src/diy/diy-straps.md

 ## Disclaimer

-*This page is not a definitive/step by step guide to straps.*
+*This page is not a definitive or step-by-step guide to straps.*
 *This page is meant to be used as inspiration to make your own DIY straps.*
 *All examples on this page are community made/provided.*

 ## Tom Yum's

 Tom Yum wanted to prevent his straps from sliding.
-He opted to directly sew the velcro and use it as the main mounting system, he also chose to mount the trackers using velcro instead of loops to eliminate skin contact with all the parts other than the elastic bands.
+He opted to directly sew the velcro and use it as the main mounting system.
+He also chose to mount the trackers using velcro instead of loops to eliminate skin contact with all the parts other than the elastic bands.

 These straps require the following materials: